 If you have doubts about your eligibility, please refer to the list of most common diplomas granting you access to studies at a research university.
 Whether or not your diploma is at the required level, will be determined upon receipt of your application and documents.
 We cannot guarantee your eligibility via email or phone.

 If you have not graduated yet on the day of application, you can apply with a diploma statement in your application.

 To be able to participate in the small-scale education, a good command of English is essential.
-As you will have to write, search for information and participate in class discussions in English, you have to prove your proficiency in English in your application.
-You will therefore have to submit language test results along with your application if you do not qualify for exemption.
+You therefore have to prove your proficiency in English in your application.

 - You went to secondary/ high school with English as the language of instruction for at least 2,5 years in one of the following countries: USA, UK, Canada (with the exception of Quebec), Ireland, Australia, New Zealand or South Africa.
-(Please note that possessing a passport from an English speaking country without attending school in one of the above-mentioned countries does not grant exemption);
+(Please note that possessing a passport from an English-speaking country without attending school in one of the above-mentioned countries does not grant exemption);

 - You hold an International Baccalaureate Diploma, English A (HL or SL 4 or higher), English B (HL 4 or higher);